 We evaluate each potential sire and dam based on the following criteria:

 - How is the dog’s retrieving desire?
 A retriever that isn’t interested in retrieving just won’t cut it with us.

 - How is the dog’s temperament and disposition?
 It’s possible to have a dog with excellent retrieving drive AND be a wonderful house pet and companion.

 - How is the dog’s structure and type?
 Although the dog doesn’t have to be a show champion, he or she should look like a Lab and should have proper structure to enable him or her to spend a day retrieving in the field.

 - Are there any known genetic problems in the dog?
 If there is a genetic test and the problem is a simple recessive – such as PRA, EIC, or CNM – we will consider the breeding, provided one of the parents is clear.
 In those cases, none of the puppies will be affected by the problem.

 Most of our puppies will be family dogs.
-Many will hunt on occasion.
+Many will hunt or run hunt tests.
 Some become therapy dogs or will compete in one venue or another.
 But their most important job is being a part of their family.